netscaler/netscaler-k8s-ingress-controller/docs/how-to/custom-monitor.md

 1. Built-in monitors
 2. Custom monitors

-A smart annotation on the Citrix ingress controller can be used for creating various types of monitors for your applications.
+A smart annotation on the Netscaler ingress controller can be used for creating various types of monitors for your applications.
 You can choose between creating a monitor based on a built-in monitor, or creating a custom monitor that uses a script that you write to monitor the service.
 Once you have chosen or created a monitor, you can use the smart annotation to manage your application monitor lifecycle.

 ## Smart annotation for monitor

 You can use the  ```ingress.citrix.com/monitor```  smart annotation which can be used to create a monitor of your choice.
-The Citrix Ingress controller internally creates the monitor and bounds it to the right service.
+The Netscaler ingress controller internally creates the monitor and bounds it to the right service.

 ## Configure a built-in monitor